 The intermediate 1 was prepared by the reaction of malononitrile and carbon bisulfide in the presence of KOH as base in acetonitrile and then treated with ammonium hydroxide in ethanol [21].
 It was reported that 4-aminonicotinonitrile 3 was prepared from reaction of ketene N,S-acetal 1 with ethyl acetoacetate 2 in moderate yield (48%) by using anhydrous stannic chloride as catalyst [22].
-Herein, we investigated the effects of a variety of catalysts such as zinc chloride, ferric chloride, zinc nitrate, and zinc acetate instead of anhydrous stannic chloride on the reaction.
-Zinc nitrate was finally selected as catalyst, and much higher yield (95%) was achieved (Scheme 1).
-Optimization of the reaction conditions and the detailed mechanism using zinc nitrate as catalyst were further elucidated in our published paper [23].
+Herein, we improved the conditions by using zinc nitrate as catalyst [21] instead of anhydrous stannic chloride to achieve much higher yield (95%) than the reported method(Scheme 1).